hospital-sleep-tracker/live-sleep-analyzer/README.md

 ```
 Then add the following line to the bottom of etc/rc.local (above the `exit 0`):
 `/home/pi/initialize_sleeptracker.sh &`
+Then don't forget to set the [FTP Credentials](https://github.com/hospital-sleep-tracker/live-sleep-analyzer#in-a-developer-environment)
 ##### In a Developer Environment
 In order to interface with the USB device, you will need the following dependencies on your machine:
 - libusb